Assets are frozen and notice is barely given. Find out what a Freezing Order can do during a Dispute.

 Condition of the Property

-A common dispute that arises in relation to the bond refund is the condition that the property is left in.
-A tenant has various rights and responsibilities when residing in a rental property.
-These rights are set out in a General Tenancy Agreement with the landlord as well as in the Residential Tenancies and Rooming Accommodation Act 2008 (Qld) (‘Residential Tenancy Act’).
+A common dispute that frequently arises in relation to requests for bond refunds stems from the condition the property is left in at the end of a tenancy.
+A tenant takes on a number of inherent rights and responsibilities when residing at a rental property.
+These rights and obligations are set out in the Residential Tenancies and Rooming Accommodation Act 2008 (Qld) (‘Residential Tenancy Act’).
 Section 188(4) of the Residential Tenancy Act states that ‘at the end of the tenancy, the tenant must leave the premises, as far as possible, in the same condition it was in at the start of the tenancy, fair wear and tear excepted’.1

-The term ‘fair wear and tear’ is not explicitly defined in the Residential Tenancy Act or the standard tenancy agreement.
-In general, the ordinary meaning of the phrase relates to the consequences of ordinary, not extraordinary damage.2 Put simply, the phrase is to be constituted as:
+The term ‘fair wear and tear’ is not explicitly defined in the Residential Tenancy Act.
+The ordinary meaning of the phrase refers to the consequences of ordinary, and not extraordinary, damage.2 Put simply, the phrase is to be constituted as:

 - Wear that occurs during normal use.
-For example, carpet located in the entryway would generally be used more than carpet located in other areas of the house;3 or
+For example, a carpet located in the entryway would generally be used more than carpet located in other areas of the house, and as such, is epected to suffer more wear and tear;3 or

 - Changes that occur over time due to aging.
 For example, exposure to direct sunlight may cause curtain drapes to fade over time.4

-In the case of Griffin v Gini before the Queensland Civil and Administrative Tribunal (‘QCAT’),5 Judge Kingham, Deputy President, upheld a previous QCAT decision that the tenants conduct of painting walls a mismatched colour in an attempt to repair damage to patches in the wall was a deliberate act that did not fall within the scope of ordinary use.
+In the case of Griffin v Gini , a 2011 case before the Queensland Civil and Administrative Tribunal (‘QCAT’),5 Judge Kingham, Deputy President, upheld a previous QCAT decision that a tenant’s conduct in painting walls in mismatching colours in an attempt to repair damage to patches in the wall was a deliberate act that did not fall within the scope of ordinary use.
 Additionally, deep grooves in a bench top from a knife from failure to use a chopping board also fell outside the scope of ordinary use.6

 The bond is a security held in the event the landlord is entitled to recover money from the tenant.
-If you cause damage or allow someone else to cause damage to the property in a way that is malicious or outside the scope of ‘fair wear and tear’, then the landlord may recover its losses from the security bond.7
+If you are a tenant and you cause damage, or allow someone else to cause damage, to the tenanted property in a way that is malicious or outside the scope of ‘fair wear and tear’, the landlord may recover its losses from the security bond.7

 Breaking of Lease

-If either of the parties to a general tenancy agreement gives notice to terminate a fixed term tenancy agreement before the lease’s end date without reasonable grounds, this is referred to as ‘breaking the lease’.8 As a tenancy agreement is legally binding, a tenant (and in rarer cases, a landlord) may be liable to pay compensation if they decide to terminate the tenancy agreement early.
-Breaking a fixed-term lease can have serious monetary consequences, so it is a good idea to seek the advice of a lawyer beforehand.
+If either party to a general tenancy agreement gives notice to terminate a fixed term tenancy agreement before the lease’s end date without reasonable grounds, this is referred to as ‘breaking the lease’.8 As a tenancy agreement is legally binding, a tenant (and in rarer cases, a landlord) may be liable to pay compensation if they decide to terminate the tenancy agreement early.
+Breaking a fixed-term lease can have serious monetary consequences, so it is a good idea to seek the advice of a lawyer before proceeding to break a lease.

 - Loss of rental income until the end of the lease or until a new tenant is found;